Filings buzz: 222% increase in cloud computing mentions in Q2 of 2022

-Mentions of artificial intelligence (AI) within the filings of companies in the railway industry rose 33% between the third and fourth quarters of 2021.
+Mentions of cloud computing within the filings of companies in the railway industry rose 222% between the first and second quarters of 2022.

-In total, the frequency of sentences related to AI during 2021 was 164% higher than in 2016 when GlobalData, from which our data for this article is taken, first began to track the key issues referred to in company filings.
+In total, the frequency of sentences related to cloud computing between July 2021 and June 2022 was 253% higher than in 2016 when GlobalData, from whom our data for this article is taken, first began to track the key issues referred to in company filings.

 What are the main commodities traded with Russia and Ukraine in the railway industry?

 When companies in the railway industry publish annual and quarterly reports, ESG reports, and other filings, GlobalData analyses the text and identifies individual sentences that relate to disruptive forces facing companies in the coming years.
-AI is one of these topics – companies that excel and invest in these areas are thought to be better prepared for the future business landscape and better equipped to survive unforeseen challenges.
+Cloud computing is one of these topics.
+Companies that excel and invest in these areas are thought to be better prepared for the future business landscape and better equipped to survive unforeseen challenges.

-To assess whether artificial intelligence is featuring more in the summaries and strategies of companies in the railway industry, two measures were calculated.
-Firstly, we looked at the percentage of companies which have mentioned AI at least once in filings during the past twelve months – this was 64% compared to 28% in 2016.
-Secondly, we calculated the percentage of total analysed sentences that referred to AI.
+To assess whether cloud computing is featuring more in the summaries and strategies of companies in the railway industry, two measures were calculated.
+Firstly, we looked at the percentage of companies which have mentioned cloud computing at least once in filings during the past twelve months – this was 39% compared to 16% in 2016.
+Secondly, we calculated the percentage of total analysed sentences that referred to cloud computing.

-Across all companies in the railway industry the filing published in the fourth quarter of 2021 that exhibited the greatest focus on AI came from K Line.
-Of the document's 1,304 sentences, 10 (0.8%) referred to AI.
+Across all companies in the railway industry the filing published in the second quarter of 2022 which exhibited the greatest focus on cloud computing came from Uber.
+Of the document's 1,203 sentences, five (0.4%) referred to cloud computing.

-GlobalData also categorises AI mentions by a series of subthemes.
-Of these subthemes, the most commonly referred to topic in the fourth quarter of 2021 was 'computer vision', which made up 33% of all AI subtheme mentions by companies in the railway industry.
+GlobalData also categorises cloud computing mentions by a series of subthemes.
+Of these subthemes, the most commonly referred to topic in the second quarter of 2022 was 'software as a service', which made up 89% of all cloud subtheme mentions by companies in the railway industry.